-Centre for Entrepreneurship, SMEs and Local Development
+Centre for Entrepreneurship, SMEs, Local Development and Tourism

 “Whole of government” approach needed to ensure competitiveness and sustainability in tourism, says OECD

 10/10/2008 - Governments need to put in place comprehensive strategies to make their tourism industries more competitive and work with industry and regional and local authorities to promote sustainable tourism development.
 This was the message from a High-level OECD Committee meeting on Tourism in Italy on 9-10 October 2008 involving ministers and industry experts from 27 OECD countries and 12 non-member countries.

 “The impact of rapid changes induced by climate change and globalisation on tourism demand, transport, information and tourism’s vulnerability to external shocks, such as the current financial crisis, the rise in energy costs or recent attacks on tourists, has highlighted the need for an integrated and coherent “whole of government” policy framework for tourism.” said Deputy Secretary-General Pier Carlo Padoan.
 “A broad mix of policies across governments is a key element in supporting productivity improvements in services and a sustainable and competitive tourism economy in the long term.
 The OECD looks forward to playing a key role in assisting member economies in moving this agenda forward”.

 Ms Michela Vittoria Brambilla, Secretary of State for Tourism in Italy called for “a more networked approach to tourism policy development associating the multiplicity of stakeholders, within governments, the private sector and local communities”.